-- Volume adjustment locking: Volumes set on traditional manual pipettes can change while pipetting, due to unintentional plunger turns.
+Volumes set on traditional manual pipettes can change while pipetting, due to unintentional plunger turns.
 However, some pipette manufacturers have developed volume adjustment designs that prevent inadvertent volume changes while pipetting.

 Do your pipette tips ever loosen, leak or fall off?
 This is a common issue in laboratories, caused by the use of universal pipette tips.
 Such tips require ‘hammering on’, which stretches the pipette tip rim.
 This can cause leaking or misaligned tips, or even cause the pipette tips to fall off the pipette completely!
 Choosing micropipettes which were designed together with the tips ensures secure connections and tips that do not leak or fall off.

 Color coding helps you to choose the right tips for your pipette.

 In a high throughput setting, it is important to be as efficient as possible while keeping your pipetting processes reliable and consistent.
 There are many ways to improve your pipetting efficiency, including the use of multichannel and/or electronic pipettes.
-Whether or not a multichannel or electronic pipette could benefit your application depends on following criteria:
+Whether or not a multichannel or electronic pipette could benefit your application depends on the following criteria:

 Transferring samples between labware of different formats can quickly become very tedious and error-prone using single channel pipettes.
-Multichannel pipettes allow you to transfer multiple samples at once, in the blink of an eye.
-This not only helps you to be much more efficient, it also helps to prevent pipetting errors and repetitive strain injuries (RSI).
+Multichannel pipettes allow you to transfer multiple samples at once.
+This helps you to be much more efficient and also to prevent pipetting errors and repetitive strain injuries (RSI).

 Some pipettes are even able to change the tip spacing during pipetting, enabling parallel transfer of multiple samples between different labware sizes and formats.
 Learn how many hours of pipetting you could save by investing in a VOYAGER adjustable tip spacing pipette.

-Repetitive tasks: If you dispense multiple aliquots of the same volume, an electronic pipette could be a great help, allowing repeat dispensing without refilling the tips.
+If you dispense multiple aliquots of the same volume, an electronic pipette could be a great help, allowing repeat dispensing without refilling the tips.

-Versatility: Electronic pipettes usually offer multiple different modes – such as reverse pipetting, variable dispensing, programmed serial dilutions and many more – making your pipetting tasks more efficient.
+Electronic pipettes usually offer multiple different modes – such as reverse pipetting, variable dispensing, programmed serial dilutions and many more – making your pipetting tasks more efficient.

 Pipetting is one of the most common tasks carried out in laboratories, and lab professionals often spend several hours pipetting each day.
 This can cause discomfort and, in more serious cases, even lead to hand or arm injuries.
 To avoid these potential risks, consider the following features when choosing a pipette:

-Weight: Use micropipettes that are lightweight and well-balanced, with the mass in the center for better stability.
+Use micropipettes that are lightweight and well-balanced, with the mass in the center for better stability.

-Tip loading and ejection force: Tip loading and ejection often requires more force than pipetting, and presents a potential risk for injuries, especially in high throughput settings.
+Tip loading and ejection often requires more force than pipetting, and presents a potential risk for injuries, especially in high throughput settings.
 Pipette tips should snap into place with minimal force, provide a secure connection, and eject just as easily.

-Grip design: The pipette should fit comfortably into the hand, for both left- and right-handed users.
+The pipette should fit comfortably into the hand, for both left- and right-handed users.

-Volume adjustment: Adjusting the volume should be as comfortable and fast as possible, to avoid unnecessary strain on the hands.
+Adjusting the volume should be as comfortable and fast as possible, to avoid unnecessary strain on the hands.

 Having the pipette in your hand for the shortest amount of time possible should be the goal of any ergonomics-focused task.
 Learn how the ASSIST PLUS pipetting robot can automate your pipetting tasks.